BMO Field: Recent developments

 In August 2017, Toronto FC II, which hosted their games at the Ontario Soccer Centre their first three seasons, announced that it would move its home games to BMO Field and Lamport Stadium beginning with the 2018 season.
 However, with their drop to the division 3 USL League One for the 2019 season, the team moved their home games to BMO Training Ground.

-As part of the NHL's attempt to salvage its season due to the COVID-19 pandemic, BMO Field was used as part of the NHL's bubble in Toronto for the Eastern Confefence teams in the 2020 Stanley Cup playoffs.

-BMO Field has been selected as a venue for the 2026 FIFA World Cup.
-The field will be supplemented by 17,000 temporary seats to bring its capacity to over 45,000 for the event.
+BMO Field was selected as a venue to host matches for the 2026 FIFA World Cup.
+The city of Toronto initially agreed to invest $37 million for updates to the stadium, including the temporary expansion of seating capacity to 45,000.
+The final plans called for upgrades including a new rooftop patio and lounge, team dugouts, LED videoboards, and sound system, with the city contributing $123 million and MLSE $23 million.
+The renovations will be completed over two phases between the 2024–25 and 2025–26 seasons.

 History

 Soccer

 Toronto FC played their first game at BMO Field on April 28, 2007.
 The grand opening celebration took place on May 12, 2007.
 On July 18, 2009, BMO Field had its first alcohol suspension, due to an incident that occurred on May 21, 2008, regarding alcohol consumption by a minor.

-The 2008 MLS All-Star Game was held at BMO Field on July 24, 2008 versus West Ham United of the English Premier League.
+The 2008 MLS All-Star Game was held at BMO Field on July 24, 2008, versus West Ham United of the English Premier League.

 BMO Field has hosted several MLS Cups, and was the first venue outside of the United States to host the event in 2010, featuring the Colorado Rapids defeating FC Dallas 2–1.
 The first MLS home playoff game held at BMO Field saw Toronto FC defeat the Philadelphia Union 3–1 on October 26, 2016.
-BMO Field hosted the MLS Cup again in 2016, as Toronto FC won the MLS Eastern Championship and hosted the Seattle Sounders in the final; Seattle won the match 5–4 on penalties following a goalless draw after extra time.
+BMO Field hosted the MLS Cup again in 2016, as Toronto FC won the MLS Eastern Championship and hosted Seattle Sounders FC in the final; Seattle won the match 5–4 on penalties following a goalless draw after extra time.

 On December 9, 2017, BMO Field hosted its second consecutive MLS Cup in 2017: a rematch between Toronto FC and the Seattle Sounders from the previous edition.
 This time, Toronto FC defeated Seattle 2–0, and became the first MLS team to complete a domestic treble with their win, as well as the first Canadian team to win the MLS Cup.

 On July 24, 2014, BMO Field hosted the opening match of the 2014 International Champions Cup between Olympiacos and A.C.
 Milan; Olympiacos won the match 3–0.

+On July 17, 2021, Toronto FC played their first home game at BMO Field since the COVID-19 pandemic after being forced to stay in the United States for the 2020 season and the first half of the 2021 season.
+They drew 1–1 against Orlando City SC, ironically the team whose stadium they had been previously using.

+On April 19, 2025, AFC Toronto of the Northern Super League played their inaugural match against Montreal Roses FC.
+Toronto lost 0–1 in front of 14,500 fans.